Recession Proof Stocks: Is There Such a Thing?

 Look To The Market Stalwarts

 If you’re looking for specific recession proof stocks, few are better than the Dividend Aristocrats.
 These recession proof dividend stocks not only maintain relative stability in turbulent markets.
-They’ve done so for 25+ years without cutting their dividend.
+They’ve done so for 25+ years while growing their dividend.
 For investors, there’s no more attractive value proposition!

 Companies like 3M (NYSE: MMM), Coca-Cola (NYSE: KO), Johnson & Johnson (NYSE:JNJ) and Procter & Gamble (NYSE: PG) are paragons of stability—each has more than 50 consecutive years of stable or growing dividend payments!
 They’ve proven to be sound investment choices in recessions going back decades.